 Adam began a career as a business counselor at a local non-profit after graduation.
 It is a great job with great benefits and it was made possible through his education at CCV!

 Castleton University ’20, Media & Communication

 Caton graduated from Castleton in the spring of 2020 with concentrations in media studies and journalism.
-During his time at Castleton, Caton was heavily involved on campus through writing stories for the student-led newspaper The Spartan, helping with the Campus Activities Board, and fulfilling his job as treasurer of the Congress branch of the Student Government Association.
+During their time at Castleton, Caton was heavily involved on campus through writing stories for the student-led newspaper The Spartan, helping with the Campus Activities Board, and fulfilling their job as treasurer of the Congress branch of the Student Government Association.
 During the summer of 2019, Caton remained on campus for a job in the marketing and communication department and was a student orientation leader.
-After graduation, Caton worked for Lifetouch National Studios until he received his current job with NYVTmedia in Granville, NY as the lead reporter and front page designer for the Whitehall Times and a collaborator on other papers.
-CCV provided Caton with the general education he would have obtained from a four-year education at a better price.
-He was also able to take classes full-time while also working locally.
+After graduation, Caton worked for Lifetouch National Studios until they received their current job with NYVTmedia in Granville, NY as the lead reporter and front page designer for the Whitehall Times and a collaborator on other papers.
+CCV provided Caton with the general education they would have obtained from a four-year education at a better price.
+They were also able to take classes full-time while also working locally.

 Nicole Beaudoin ’21, Business